rgoldschmid/web24-exercise-3/README.md

 We want it to be a Flexbox container as well, in this container we want the children to be wrapped, use `flex-wrap` to do so.

 Make the main element a flex container that wraps its children and that has row direction.
-Add some background image that covers the whole area.
-   Put your background image in the files/images folder.

 **3.4.
 In index.css.** Last, but not least.
 The footer's `ul` element.